 Recently you went to stay in Europe for some months.
-What were your thoughts on traveling that far away from home and staying in another country, from a HAE patient’s point of view, I mean?
+What were your thoughts on traveling that far away from home and staying in another country, from an HAE patient’s point of view, I mean?

-As mentioned HAE has previously prevented me from traveling but I decided that it shouldn’t be like that any more.
-My mother was anxious because of me wanting to go to The Netherlands but in the end I did.
+As mentioned HAE has previously prevented me from traveling but I decided that it shouldn’t be like that anymore.
+My mother was anxious because of me wanting to go to The Netherlands but in the end, I did.
 I won’t let HAE win over me.

 And how would you characterize your European experience – did it work out?

 It absolutely did.
-I took two kinds of medicine with me – a bradykinin receptor antagonist for treatment of acute attacks and a synthetic steroid hormone for prevention.
+I took two kinds of medicine with me – a bradykinin receptor antagonist for the treatment of acute attacks and a synthetic steroid hormone for prevention.
 It didn’t keep me from having attacks on my hands and feet but I really didn’t worry much about that.
-During my stay in Europe I had an abdominal attack but I refrained from taking the medicine I had, because at that time I was still only half way through my trip.
+During my stay in Europe, I had an abdominal attack but I refrained from taking the medicine I had because at that time I was still only half way through my trip.
 However, the pain increased and eventually I couldn’t avoid taking it.

-In Brazil it is very difficult to find proper treatment, mainly due to lack of knowledge with the doctors and access to medicine.
+In Brazil, it is very difficult to find proper treatment, mainly due to lack of knowledge with the doctors and access to medicine.
 Imagine how it was to be alone in a country where the language was a huge barrier.
 But I decided that it shouldn’t prevent me from going.
 Before traveling I contacted both HAE patients and the Dutch HAE organization and they helped me a lot with instructions regarding hospitals as well as doctors and procedures.
 That was a great relief but I was somewhat concerned that I would have attacks that could keep me from enjoying my trip.
-But in the end it actually did work out – basically because my courage is bigger than HAE.
+But in the end, it actually did work out – basically because my courage is bigger than HAE.

 How would you describe your experience with doctors in your home country?

 In Brazil, a bradykinin receptor antagonist is used for acute attacks and after much bureaucracy to get this medicine before the operation, I took it with me and gave it to the doctor.
 However, the doctor didn’t know this medicine, so he gave me fresh plasma instead.
-After the surgery I had to stay in the intensive care unit longer than a patient would normally do after such an operation.
-After complaining about pain the physician on duty said that it was a very simple surgery and by that time I surely should be doing chores.
+After the surgery, I had to stay in the intensive care unit longer than a patient would normally do after such an operation.
+After complaining about the pain the physician on duty said that it was a very simple surgery and by that time I surely should be doing chores.
 She said I was occupying another person’s place.
 I felt so bad that when my mother came to see me I begged her to talk to my doctor to take me out of there.
 At that time I really needed to see a doctor who would believe me.